Adamsimsy/adamsimsy.github.io/source/_posts/sitecore-sc-global-anaytics-cookie-missing.md

 There are a number of reasons why this might not appear:

-[1] Sitecore analytics has been disabled using the setting "" [2] The "@Html.Sitecore().VisitorIdentification()" razor view helper is missing [3] Your license is for CMS only and not xDB
+[1] Sitecore analytics has been disabled using the setting "Analytics.Enabled" or "Xdb.Enabled" depending on your version of Sitecore
+[2] The "@Html.Sitecore().VisitorIdentification()" razor view helper is missing [3] Your license is for CMS only and not xDB
 [4] Failure to connect to MongoDB